-The restaurant website is one of the most important tool for branding, growing the business and engaging customers effectively.
+The restaurant website is critical in a pandemic affected world – one of the most important tool for branding, growing the business and engaging customers effectively.
 It is a critical part of the restaurant’s digital marketing plan.

 Does a restaurant need a website?

 Almost half of the restaurants out there do not have a website or their website is outdated.

 Some have made their social media pages their primary online presence.
 Yet, others have made their presence on 3rd-party platforms (microsites) as their primary online presence.